 Why You Should Visit

-This 30-acre property is a dedicated state nature preserve located in Michigan City.
+Barker Woods is a dedicated state nature preserve (1975) located in Michigan City in LaPorte County.
 The mixed forest community is a rare urban example of old-growth forest.
 Among its inhabitants are white pine, red oak, white oak, sugar maple, red maple, witch hazel, partridge berry, and wintergreen.
 A hiking trail departs from the parking area in front of Barker House.

 The old-growth forest at Barker Woods is a place for quiet contemplation amidst a busy urban environment.
 Walk its trail in spring.
 Enjoy the songs of migratory birds returning from their wintering grounds far to the south.
 Admire the flowering dogwood and shadbush in bloom.
 Linger in the shelter of tall oaks, maples, and pines.
 Return in October for a spectacular display of fall color.